SEO For Affiliates:

 Nofollowing your affiliate links

 For Google, your affiliate links are a means of earning affiliate commission (or, in other words, a yet another type of paid links).
 And since paid links are far from being a natural authority signal, they'd like to be able to remove those links from calculating organic link authority.
-This is why one of the basic requirements for you is to nofollow all affiliate links.
+This is why one of the basic requirements for you is to add nofollow tag on all affiliate links.

 Most likely, Google is able to automatically identify some affiliate links built via popular affiliate networks (like Amazon) and somehow "nofollow" them "automatically".
 However, you'd better use a nofollow tag in case you're on a less popular network.